 A guitar string is a core component of the instrument.
 The vibrations it makes are what your pickups or the hollow body of an acoustic guitar resonates to make a sound.
 Without it, it’s unplayable.

-But guitar strings does more than just that.
-They help build your tone and even influences your playing style.
+But guitar strings do more than just that.
+They help build your tone and even influence your playing style.
 So one must be careful what guitar string or brand to use and know how to take care of it including how to regularly change it whenever it is necessary.

-Let’s find out how often should you change guitar strings.
-Plus, we’re going to throw a few more tips your way to help you improve your guitar playing.
+Let’s find out how often you should change guitar strings.
+Plus, we’ll throw a few more tips to help you improve your guitar playing.

 Reasons Why Guitar Strings Need Changing